loading...

 Local Government

-The Blue Route team is working with First Nations, municipalities, and communities to identify new opportunities for making bicycling a more accessible option for transportation and recreation, as well as to promote economic development and tourism growth through additional bicycling initiatives.
+The Blue Route team is working with First Nations, municipalities, and communities to identify new opportunities for making cycling a more accessible option for transportation and recreation, as well as to promote economic development and tourism growth through additional cycling initiatives.

 Local Businesses

-Bicycling has never been more popular worldwide.
-Blue Route gives local businesses the opportunity to benefit from increased bicycling traffic.
-For example, businesses could offer services to those who use the network and orient their marketing toward customers who arrive by bicycle.
+Cycling has never been more popular worldwide.
+Blue Route gives local businesses the opportunity to benefit from increased cycling traffic.
+For example, businesses could offer services to those who use the network and orient their marketing toward customers who arrive by cycling.

 Trail Organizations

-Clear and effective way-finding, on trails well suited for bicycles, will encourage more bicyclists to explore the many trails available to them.
+Clear and effective way-finding, on trails well suited for cycling, will encourage more cyclists to explore the many trails available to them.
 Collaborating with community trail associations will be fundamental to integrating strategic trails into the Blue Route network.

 Blue Route News >